Phlow/feeling-responsive/pages/documentation.md

 layout: page-fullwidth
 title: "Theme Documentation"
 subheadline: "How to use Feeling Responsive"
-description: "The documentation is a work in progress..."
+teaser: "The documentation is a work in progress..."
 permalink: "/documentation/"
 header:
    image_fullwidth: "header_roadmap_2.jpg"